Unity-Technologies/ml-agents/docs/Custom-SideChannels.md

         // When a Debug.Log message is created, we send it to the stringChannel Application.logMessageReceived += stringChannel.SendDebugStatementToPython;

-        // The channel must be registered with the Academy SideChannelUtils.RegisterSideChannel(stringChannel);
+        // The channel must be registered with the SideChannelUtils class SideChannelUtils.RegisterSideChannel(stringChannel);
     }